How Does Data Strategy Relate to Media Buying?

 Marketing Doctor created a data infrastructure that marries the client’s CRM to specific platforms.
 When consumers interact with ads and submit First-Party data (in this case, form fills), the CRM begins tracking their journey.
 In turn, the CRM feeds platforms consumer data to create highly trackable, custom consumer experiences that drive conversions.

-By using our client’s data to inform media strategy, Marketing Doctor’s methodology has helped our client expand into 16+ locations, increasing leads by 793% over the course of two years.
+By using our client’s data to inform media strategy, Marketing Doctor’s methodology has helped this client expand into 20 locations and counting, increasing leads by 793% over the course of last two years alone.

 Want Better Results?